polyipseity/information/special/blue ocean strategy.md

 ### create "gap"

-In the 3rd step, create "gap", the goal is to {{create our new strategic move}}.
+In the 3rd step, create "gap", the goal is to {{create your new strategic move}}.
 You should use {{6 paths to reconstruct and create a new business model using ERRC}}.

 The 6 paths to reconstruct market boundaries are {{considering alternative industries, considering strategic groups in the current industry, finding buyers across the value chain or redefining buyers, considering complementary offerings, functional-emotional reorientation, and participating in industry trends}}.